 There are a few ways in which a PSD candidate can be chosen.
 The individual may already have a dog, or a dog can be chosen from a rescue shelter or foster home.
 In both cases, dogs trained by the organization are usually between 1-2 years old.

 Once we find a dog that matches our criteria, training may begin.
-Our training can be broken into 2 basic stages.
+Training can be broken into 2 basic stages.

-Once the shelter dogs complete “basic training” and if they fit our programs criteria they graduate to the second phase where we take over and provide the highly specialized training required to serve as a PSD.
+Once the shelter dogs complete “basic training” and if they fit our programs criteria they are ready to graduate to the second phase where we provide the highly specialized training required to serve as a PSD.

 We also train our dogs tasks that mitigate the symptoms of their handler’s illness.
 Depending on the specific client’s symptoms, we train our PSDs to guide a client disoriented by anxiety, conduct a room search to alleviate fear of intruders or of the unknown, provide assistance with balance and mobility, interrupt a panic attack, seek help for an incapacitated client, and more.